 This lovely restaurant nestled in the neighborhood of Palermo offers a truly gourmet experience.
 La Cocina de Pedro is characterized by minimal chic décor and the beautiful open-plan kitchen it is named after.
 La Cocina’s menu boasts an incredible variety of dishes and flavors, and breathes sophistication.
-At La Cocina de Pedro, diners can taste impeccably executed staple dishes of Uruguayan cuisine such as parrilla meat and tortillas or try one of their many pastas, risottos, fish, salads and gourmet sandwiches.
-La Cocina is one of the culinary highlights of Barrio Palermo and, indeed, Montevideo itself.
+At La Cocina de Pedro, diners can taste impeccably executed staple dishes of Uruguayan cuisine such as parrilla meat and tortillas or try one of their many pastas, risottos, fish, salads or gourmet sandwiches.
+La Cocina is one of the culinary highlights of Barrio Palermo and Montevideo itself.

 Av Gonzalo Ramírez 1483, Montevideo, Uruguay, +598 2413 7453

 El Mercado del Puerto is one of the main gastronomic destinations for the Montevideo locals.
 While the market is simply overflowing with stands that serve parilla-grilled meat, one of the best places to eat is Empanadas Carolina.
 Empanadas are a typical Latin American dish made with fried or oven-baked dough filled with spiced meat.
 This family-run business serves the most delicious empanadas in town.
 There is often a very long line and the wait might take up to 20-30 minutes but no one should leave Montevideo before tasting these excellent empanadas.